 Going to jail for insider trading is no good.
 Thankfully, though, there are ways you can legally buy and sell stock in the company you work for to build wealth without going rogue.
+A trading window gives employees an opportunity to sell their shares without worrying about violating insider trading laws or dealing with the limitations surrounding insider trading.

-There are four trading windows per year, and they usually occur one to two days after each quarterly earnings call.
+There are typically four trading windows per year, and they usually occur one to two days after each quarterly earnings call.
 They typically last between four and six weeks.

 Trading Windows Around IPOs